Trump's new travel ban blocked: What you need to know

 They wrote "whatever we as individuals may feel about the President or executive order, the President's decision was well within the powers of the presidency."

-CNN's Schneider says that the argument about the context surrounding the ruling, versus the content of the bill, could be a "big point of contention."
+CNN's Schneider says the argument about the context surrounding the ruling, versus the content of the bill, could be a "big point of contention."

 "Should we be looking at the intent of someone who made those comments while he wasn't president?" she asked.